 “In 1912, Tokyo Mayor Yukio Ozaki donated cherry trees to the United States, which marked the growth in friendship between the United States and Japan.
 The trees were distributed around the country, with 34 of them planted in the Washington Park Arboretum.
 Because of construction [of State Route 520], the trees had to be relocated, and 31 of them were relocated to the UW, where they are now planted in the Quad.” –The Daily of the University of Washington

 They just reached peak viewing on March 29th.
 However, there is still time to celebrate!
 ParentMap has a list of other locations in Seattle and nearby to enjoy cherry blossom viewing.

 Commuting to Seattle by bus five days a week gives me a lot of reading time.

-Here’s what I read on the bus in January:
+Here’s what I read on the bus in March:

 If We Were Villains by M. L. Rio.
 On the day that Oliver is released from prison, Detective Colborne, who worked the case and is now retired, has come to ask a question.
 Oliver agrees to answer, but in his own way.
 He takes him back 10 years to when he and his classmates at Dellecher Classical Conservatory were working their way through Shakespeare.
 In their fourth year, the tragedy that was so popular in Shakespeare finally takes its toll.
 I was a little worried that the Shakespeare would overwhelm me, but the author did an amazing job of making the story accessible for everyone – both those enthralled by the stage and those who prefer to sit in the shadows.
 I also loved all the characters; they felt so real and flawed.
 Continue reading “Bus Reads for March”